Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Introduction

 \subsection{Contributions}

-Our main contributions can be summarized as follows: \begin{enumerate}[(i)] \item We show that under model-class symmetries that are natural for learning via embedding (unitary invariance and closure under pinching operation), the QMLP objective reduces to a classical KL divergence objective on eigenvalues (Proposition \ref{prop:QMLPrel}), and provide a geometric interpretation of this equivalence in terms of a refined version of the quantum Pythagorean theorem (Theorem \ref{Thm:quantPyth}). \item We obtain non-asymptotic upper bounds (Theorem \ref{Thm:convergence-MLpred}) quantifying the expected rate of convergence of QMLP (and MLP) to the target state both in trace norm and quantum relative entropy.
-We also obtain the corresponding concentration inequalities.
-These bounds depend on the dimension $d$ of the Hilbert space, the prompt length $n$, and the minimal positive eigenvalue of the embedded quantum state corresponding to the true data distribution.
+Our main contributions can be summarized as follows: \begin{enumerate}[(i)] \item We show that under model-class symmetries (unitary invariance and closure under pinching operation), the QMLP objective reduces to a classical KL divergence objective on eigenvalues (Proposition \ref{prop:QMLPrel}).
+However, these symmetry assumptions are hardly realized in practice, in which case the general QMLP is still useful. \item We obtain non-asymptotic upper bounds (Theorem \ref{Thm:convergence-MLpred}) quantifying the expected rate of convergence of QMLP (and MLP) to the target state both in trace norm and quantum relative entropy.
+We also show the corresponding concentration inequalities.
+These bounds depend on the dimension $d$ of the Hilbert space, the sample size $n$, and the minimal positive eigenvalue of the embedded quantum state corresponding to the true data distribution.
 For instance, our bounds show that the rate of convergence in trace norm is $\tilde O(d/\sqrt{n})$ (up to an additive approximation slack factor) in general and $\tilde O(d^3/n)$ when the class of quantum models is sufficiently expressive, where $\tilde O(\cdot)$ hides logarithmic factors and dependence on minimal eigenvalue.
-Under additional conditions on the expressivity of quantum models measured in terms of quantum relative entropy, the corresponding rates of convergence under quantum relative entropy are $\tilde O(d/\sqrt{n})$ and $\tilde O(d^2/n)$, respectively. \end{enumerate}
+Under additional conditions on the expressivity of quantum models measured in terms of quantum relative entropy, the corresponding rates of convergence under quantum relative entropy are $\tilde O(d/\sqrt{n})$ and $\tilde O(d^2/n)$, respectively.
+We also derive upper bounds (Proposition \ref{Prop:covnumdensop}) on the covering number of quantum states under relative entropy. \item Of independent interest, we consider the related problem of information projection in quantum information geometry \citep{Amari-Nagaoka-2000,Hayashi-book-2016}, and generalize (Theorem \ref{Thm:quantPyth}) the well-known Pythagorean theorem to more general mixture and exponential families which are not necessarily generated by a class of self-adjoint operators.
+We further extend the Pythagorean inequality (Theorem \ref{Thm:Qpyth-infdim}) to an infinite dimensional setting, identifying sufficient regularity conditions for its validity. \end{enumerate}